Posets and Bounded Probabilities for Discovering Order-inducing Features in Event Knowledge Graphs: Experiments

 Increased sample size has the important downstream effect of delaying the establishment of bounds early on which - via pruning and model dismissal - allows rapid convergence.
 Indeed, we see that the poorest performing parametrizations (sample size 128 to 512), take a very long time to establish the very first estimate after which they begin the same rapid convergence pattern.

 To assess the quality of the discovered models, we compare discovered models with handbuilt models from~\cite{esser_multi-dimensional_2021}.
-Tab.~\ref{tab:models} shows an overview of the models discovered by those configurations that completed within an hour and Fig.~\ref{fig:full-ekg-comparison} shows a comparison of the handbuilt EKG for application number 681547497, with the corresponding EKGs for the two most commonly discovered models.
+Tab.~\ref{tab:models} shows an overview of the models discovered by those configurations that completed within an hour.
+Figs.~\ref{fig:full-ekg-comparison-1},\ref{fig:full-ekg-comparison-2}, and~\ref{fig:full-ekg-comparison-3} show comparisons of a selection of handbuilt EKGs visualized in~\cite{esser_multi-dimensional_2021} - namely those for application numbers 681547497, 889180637, and 2014483796 - with the corresponding EKGs for the most commonly discovered model.